tylerkennedy/DontTextHugo/content/blog/5-steps-for-recovering-your-account-from-phishing.md

 ---
 title: "5 Steps for Recovering Your Account From A Phishing Attack"
+description: "Phishing attacks leave your online accounts vulnerable to attackers.
+Protect and recover your account from a phishing attack with five easy steps."
 date: 2021-05-05T22:42:14-04:00
 draft: false
 ---

 Most people do not expect to become victims of a phishing attack.
 Finding out that your accounts were compromised in a [phishing attack](/blog/what-is-phishing/) is scary.
 You will feel shocked and confused.
 You won't believe that it happened to you.
 You'll ask yourself, 'how was I phished'?
 It seems so obvious now, right?
 No need to beat yourself up over it, now is the time to take action to fix it.
-Stay calm and try not to panic, you can still take steps to recover your account and minimize the damange.
-For every step involved, time is of the escense.
+Stay calm and try not to panic, you can still take steps to recover your account and minimize the damage.
+For every step involved, time is of the essence.
 Act fast, waiting only wastes precious time and gives you less opportunity to recover your accounts.

 ## 1. Change Your Passwords Immediately